Citizen Satisfaction Survey

 The Citizen Satisfaction Survey measures and assesses citizen satisfaction with the delivery of major city services and helps set community priorities for improved services and long-range planning.
 Core areas surveyed included public safety (police, fire and emergency management), public works/utilities (streets and transportation, code enforcement, water service), parks and recreation, communications, quality of life, overall city services and satisfaction with city services for dollars paid.

 The survey is conducted to ensure City services meet citizen expectations, and the results help identify resources necessary to address community concerns.

 Summary of key findings

-- Eighty‐four percent of the residents surveyed, who had an opinion, indicated they were “very satisfied” or “satisfied” with the overall quality of services provided by the City.
-Nationally, only 49 percent of respondents were either “very satisfied” or “satisfied” with the overall quality of the services provided by their local government.
-The city of Sugar Land also saw ratings significantly above the Texas average of 47 percent.
+- Eighty-two percent of the residents surveyed, who had an opinion, indicated they were“very satisfied” or “satisfied” with the overall quality of services provided by the city.
+Nationally, only 48 percent of respondents were either “very satisfied” or “satisfied” with the overall quality of the services provided by their local government.
+The City of Sugar Land also saw ratings significantly above the Texas average of 46 percent.

-- Ninety‐one percent of those surveyed, who had an opinion, indicated they were “very satisfied” or “satisfied” with the overall quality of life in their community, a figure well above the United States and Texas averages.
+- Ninety-four percent of those surveyed, who had an opinion, indicated they were “very satisfied” or “satisfied” with the overall quality of life in their community, a figure well above the United States and Texas averages.

-- Ninety‐four percent believe Sugar Land is an “excellent” or “good” place they are proud to call home.
+- Ninety‐five percent believe Sugar Land is an “excellent” or “good” place they are proud to call home.

-- The major categories of city services that had the highest levels of satisfaction, based upon the combined percentage of “very satisfied” and “satisfied” responses among residents who had an opinion, were the quality of police, fire and ambulance service (94 percent); the overall quality of trash and recycling services (89 percent); overall efforts by city government in your area to ensure the community is prepared for emergencies (85 percent); and the overall quality of wastewater utility services (84 percent).
+- The major categories of city services that had the highest levels of satisfaction, based upon the combined percentage of “very satisfied” and “satisfied” responses among residents who had an opinion, were: the quality of fire and ambulance service (97 percent), the overall quality of police service (93 percent), overall efforts by city government in your area to ensure the community is prepared for emergencies (91 percent), the overall quality of garbage and recycling services (90 percent), and the overall quality of parks and recreation programs and facilities (87 percent).